cnnrrss/ten-x-coder/frameworks/aws/KinesisProducerLibrary.md

 Validate the transaction by checking the successful insert into the stream by embedding **automatic** and **confgurable retry mechanism**

 Kinesis Streams provide capabilities to use **Future** objects to validate UserRecords.
+- Examine failures using the Future objects that are returned from addUserRecord method
+- You can use future objects to validate UserRecords.
 - No need to complicate the code by storing in memory/transient storage.

 **Time-to-live** records need to be increases if the UserRecords could not inserted into stream in time.